Andrij72/order-service/README.md

 # 📦 Order Service

-**Order Service** is a microservice responsible for managing orders: creating, updating, and deleting.
+Order Service is a microservice responsible for managing orders: creating, updating, and deleting.

-It is part of a microservices architecture and communicates with other services via **Apache Kafka**.
+It is part of a microservices architecture and communicates with other services as follows:

+- **OrderService ↔ NotificationService** – asynchronous communication via **Apache Kafka**.
+- **OrderService ↔ InventoryService** – synchronous communication via **REST API** using **Resilience4j*

 ---